Code-Differently-Curriculum/U2S2-NumericalData/ReadMe.md

-# Return Ready Lab 08

-* Part A - Foundations 3.2
+# U2S2 Numerical Data

-* Part B - Foundations 3.3
+* Part A - Foundations 3.3
-* Part C - Instructor Challenge

 ## Part A